rjm0218/PNS/README.md

+# PNS Companion - Sanctuary Planner

+This project provides a web application for planning and managing building upgrades in a sanctuary-style game (or similar).
+It allows users to plan upgrades, estimate resource costs, and track progress, and update building levels.

+**Features:**

 * **Building Planning:** Users select a target building and level to view required resources.
 * **Resource Cost Estimation:** Calculates total resource costs, considering existing buildings and account boosts (heroes, builder gear).